EGuthrieWasTaken/tlnetcard_python/tlnetcard_python/system/administration/tcp_ip/README.md

 ## set_gateway_ip(ip_addr, protocol="IPv4")

-Sets the Gateway IP address.
-When a gateway IP address is set using this function, DHCP is automatically disabled.
+Sets the Gateway IP address for the provided protocol.
+When a gateway IP address is set using this function, DHCP is automatically disabled for the provided protocol.
 Example:

 ```python